cedx/akismet.php/docs/usage/submit_spam.md

 ### Comment **$comment**
 The user's `Comment` to be submitted, incorrectly classified as ham.

+!!! note
-> Ideally, it should be the same object as the one passed to the original [comment check](usage/check_comment.md) API call.
+    Ideally, it should be the same object as the one passed to the original [comment check](check_comment.md) API call.

 ## Return value
 None.